botwillacceptanything/botwillacceptanything/ideas.md

  - Don't start voting until Travis CI tests pass.
  - Add merge algorithm to solve conflicts in text files caused by multiple changes.
  - When tweeting, shorten links and include PR title.
+ - IRC Bot to post live updates to the IRC chatroom.